Gaming audiences in New Zealand are mainstream and diverse.

 Diversity of Gaming

-To support the launch of Digital NZ 2016, our friends IGEA filmed a series of video showing how different people play games and also how games are being used in the community beyond just playing for fun.
+To support the launch of Digital NZ in 2016, our friends IGEA filmed a series of video showing how different people play games and also how games are being used in the community beyond just playing for fun.